syntalos/syntalos/docs/tutorials/03_script-control.rst

 ===============

 In order to control other modules from our Python script module, we need it to have an output port to even emit data.
-Double-click the Python module 8or click on *Settings* after selecting it).
+Double-click the Python module or click on *Settings* after selecting it).

 A new window opens which lets you edit the Python code.
 We ignore that for now and click on *Ports → Edit* in the window's main menu.
 A new *Port Editor* dialog opens, which allows for adding